A communal list and profile of Richmond’s best swimming locations for fellow RVA lay swimmers.

 - Getting there: From the Museum District/Fan go south on Meadow St. and turn left onto Colorado Ave.
 Take your third right onto Carter Ave and then turn left at Kansas Ave.
 Turn right onto Texas Ave and it’ll be on your right.

-Another oddly-named destination, as there is no pasture, and no ponies.
+An oddly-named destination, as there is no pasture and no ponies.
 But there is water!
-It’s located on the south bank of the James River, two miles downstream from the Huguenot Bridge on Riverside Drive.
-It’s known for attracting a high Spanish-speaking contingent, although it’s certainly not exclusively so.
-It’s a popular spot to begin a canoeing, kayaking, or inner-tube trip.
-There aren’t as many rocks as Belle Isle or 42nd Street, getting cozy on a rock with someone may be tricky.
-It can also become a bit a nuisance if it gets too crowded.
+It’s located on the south bank of the James River, two miles downstream from the Huguenot Bridge on Riverside Drive and is a popular spot to begin a canoeing, kayaking, or inner-tube trip.
+There aren’t as many rocks as Belle Isle or 42nd Street, so getting cozy on a rock with someone may be tricky.

 - Getting there: Pass over Hugenont Bridge and take your first right, take a right on Riverside Drive, and keep on until you get there there.